AnnikaCodes/install-ziglint/README.md

 # Configuration
 It automatically fetches the latest version of `ziglint`; perhaps in the future this Action can support specifying the desired `ziglint` version.
 This Action's version is unrelated to the `ziglint` version it will download.

-You can optionally specify `binary-name` as an input to this Action, which will control the name that `ziglint` is downloaded to.
+If you specify `token` as an input, the action will authenticate with GitHub, reducing the chance of encountering a rate limit on the GitHub API.
+You can also optionally specify `binary-name` as an input to this Action, which will control the name that `ziglint` is downloaded to.

 # Example Usage
 ```yaml